iay/shibboleth-build-docker/README.md

 `run` script to start a new container based on that image and providing a shell running within it.

+You can pass arguments to the `build` script and they will be passed on to the `docker build` command.
+For example, adding `--pull` would mean to build against the latest base image rather than whatever is cached locally.

+If you want to build _all_ of the variants at once, you can use the `build-all` script in the top directory.
+If you pass arguments to this script they will be forwarded to each variant's `build` script in turn.

 The `run` script mounts the `user` directory from the repository as `/home/user` within the container; from the container's prompt, this appears as the user's home directory and persists across sessions.
 It is also common across sessions